 Each of these wheel bases is made to provide an extremely immersive racing experience.
-There are options here for beginners and advanced sim racers too, so you will definitely be able to find one to suit your playstyle.
-However, before you do, it is useful to know what you should be looking for.
+There are options for beginners and advanced sim racers too, so you will be able to find one to suit your playstyle.
+We go into each one in detail below, before discussing Simucube and MOZA as Fanatec alternatives.

 The 4 Best Fanatec Wheel Bases